Programming Robots with ROS and ROS2 using MATLAB

 Through several examples, we will cover:

-- Algorithm prototyping and development using ROS and ROS 2 network connection to external simulator and hardware
+- MATLAB and Simulink ROS and ROS 2 network interface

 About the Presenters

-YJ Lim is a Senior Technical Product Manager of robotics and autonomous systems at the MathWorks.
+YJ Lim is a Principal Technical Product Manager of robotics and autonomous systems at the MathWorks.
 He has over 20 years of experience in robotics and autonomous systems area.
 Lim’s responsibility in MathWorks includes long-term strategy development and product management of robotics and autonomous systems.
-Before joining MathWorks, Lim worked at Vecna Robotics based in Waltham, MA as a Sr. Project Manager focused on Vecna’s advanced robotics system development.
-Prior to Vecna, he served as the Chief Innovation Officer at Hstar Technologies, a startup focused on agile mobile robotic platform and healthcare service robotics system.
-He worked with government agencies and served on governmental working groups on matters of advanced robotics system research.
-Lim also led development teams at Energid Technologies, a firm that provides engineering services and products for advanced robotic, machine-vision, and simulation applications, for robotic software development.
+Before joining MathWorks, Lim worked on various projects at Vecna Robotics, Hstar Technologies, and Energid Technologies.
 Lim received his Ph.D. in mechanical engineering from Rensselaer Polytechnic Institute (RPI) and his Master from KAIST in S. Korea.

 Murat Belge is a consulting engineer at the MathWorks.
 He is the technology team lead for ROS Toolbox.
 He worked in MathWorks for over 15 years in various areas including code generation for embedded systems, networking protocols, middleware representation and integration, IOT, device driver abstraction and integration, targeting embedded Linux systems, embedded vision and motor control.
 His experience includes developing embedded vision algorithms for SIMD processors and developing time domain reflectometry diagnostics systems for digital subscriber lines.
 Belge received his Ph.D. from Northeastern University, M.S. and B.S. from Bilkent University in Turkey, all in electrical engineering.